Manhunt underway for suspect in series of shootings that left 4 people dead and 1 injured across different Memphis locations | CNN

-A manhunt is underway Saturday for a suspect in a series of shootings that left at least four people dead and a fifth person injured across multiple locations in Memphis, Tennessee, police said.
+A manhunt is underway after three women and a 13-year-old girl were killed and another teen was wounded in a series of shootings across multiple locations in Memphis, Tennessee, on Saturday, police said.

-Police responded to a shooting around 9:20 p.m. and found a female with an apparent gunshot wound, the Memphis Police Department said in a news release.
-She was pronounced dead at the scene.

-Investigators later determined that the killing was connected to two other recent shootings “and involve the same suspect,” police said.
+Police investigating the shooting death of a woman around 9:20 p.m.
+CT on Howard Drive connected the killing to two other fatal shootings that “involve the same suspect,” police said.

 The suspect, identified as Mavis Christian Jr., 52, is “armed and extremely dangerous,” police said.